Introduction to 30 Day Happiness and positivity Challenge

 This is something we hear all the time.
 And a lot of us have internalized it.
 But the truth is that unhappily married people are actually unhappier than people who are not married.
 Similarly, when unhappily married people get divorced, they actually become happier.
 What does make us happier, is developing close and intimate relationships with anyone, including our friends.
 So if you are not married don’t sweat it.
 What you should be working on is developing close relationships with the people you do have in your life, whether it is family or friends.

 What actually makes us happy

-While it may seem counterintuitive, giving gifts to others makes us happier then receiving gifts.
-Volunteering, charity and just generally helping other people has been found to do wonders for our happiness and well-being.
+While it may seem counterintuitive, giving gifts to others makes us happier than receiving gifts.
+Volunteering, charity, and just generally helping other people have been found to do wonders for our happiness and well-being.

 Gratitude / Positive thinking

 This is one of our favorite ways of cultivating happiness, because of how quick and easy it is.
-Thinking of 3 things that you are grateful, takes only a few minutes, and yet has an immeasurable impact on your happiness levels.
-During the challenge you will develop simple ways to view situations in a more positive light, and to express gratitude for all the blessings you have in your life.
+Thinking of 3 things that you are grateful, for takes only a few minutes, and yet has an immeasurable impact on your happiness levels.
+During the challenge, you will develop simple ways to view situations in a more positive light and express gratitude for all the blessings you have in your life.

-Mindfulness is the ability to stay focused and aware in the present moment, and to accept ones emotions, feelings and thoughts regardless of whether they are positive and negative.
-Engaging in mindful activities rewires your brain and provides invaluable benefits not only to your happiness level, but to your health, longevity and creativity.
-While the concept of mindfulness can sometimes be difficult to grasp, our 30 day happiness challenge demystifies it by providing simple practices that you can incorporate in your daily life.
+Mindfulness is the ability to stay focused and aware in the present moment, and to accept one’s emotions, feelings and thoughts regardless of whether they are positive or negative.
+Engaging in mindful activities rewires your brain and provides invaluable benefits not only to your happiness level but to your health, longevity, and creativity.
+While the concept of mindfulness can sometimes be difficult to grasp, our 30-day happiness challenge demystifies it by providing simple practices that you can incorporate into your daily life.

 Making use of your signature strengths